cryostatio/cryostat-operator/docs/config.md

 **Note**: Using [`Secret`](https://kubernetes.io/docs/concepts/configuration/secret/) in mapping can fail with access denied under [security protection](https://kubernetes.io/docs/concepts/configuration/secret/#information-security-for-secrets) against escalations.
 Find more details about this issue [here](https://docs.openshift.com/container-platform/4.11/authentication/tokens-scoping.html#scoping-tokens-role-scope_configuring-internal-oauth).

-The property `.spec.authProperties` can then be set to configure Cryostat to use this mapping instead of the default ones.
+The property `spec.authProperties` can then be set to configure Cryostat to use this mapping instead of the default ones.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta1
 kind: Cryostat